vishu1994/zomato-bot/data/nlu.md

 - i am looking in borivali
 - i am living in borivali
 - my location will be in borivali
+- i am in mumbai
+- i am in hyderabad

 ## intent:telling_location_cuisine
 - i am looking for some [chinese](cuisine) food in mumbai